-The EF 100mm f/2.8L IS USM Macro is a fairly new optic as far as EF lenses go.
-It was introduced in 2009, in order to partially supersede and improve upon its predecessor, the 100mm f/2.8 USM Macro lens.
+The EF 100mm f/2.8L IS USM macro is a fairly new optic as far as EF lenses go.
+It was introduced in 2009 to partially supersede and improve upon its predecessor, the 100mm f/2.8 USM macro lens.

-It’s unlikely that we see an update in the upcoming years.
-But a dedicated RF version for Canon’s full-frame mirrorless cameras is supposedly in the works.
+It’s unlikely that we will see an update in the upcoming years.
+But there is a dedicated RF version for Canon’s full frame mirrorless cameras.

-Currently, it’s the highest-grade macro lens Canon offers, along with the super-rare, super-niche MP-E 65mm 5:1 macro lens, which is far less versatile.
+Currently, it’s the highest-grade macro lens Canon offers, along with the super-rare, super-niche MP-E 65mm 5:1 macro lens.
+But the latter is far less versatile.

-Compared to its cheaper predecessor, it offers slightly better image quality, weather sealing, and hybrid image stabilisation.
+Compared to its cheaper predecessor, it offers slightly better image quality, weather sealing, and hybrid image stabilization.

-Being a true macro lens, this lens gives you a magnification ratio of 1:1.
-This essentially means that, at the closest focusing distance, subjects appear in their real-life size on the sensor.
+As a true macro lens, this lens gives you a magnification ratio of 1:1.
+This essentially means that subjects appear in their real-life size on the sensor at the closest focusing distance.
 When you view the image on a screen, this results in an impressive close-up experience.

-When you open up the box, you’ll find a few accessories included.
-A plastic hood (ET-73), a leather carrying pouch, and the front and rear caps are part of the package.
+When you open the box, you’ll find a few accessories.
+The package includes a plastic lens hood (ET-73), a leather carrying pouch, and the front and rear caps.

-As this is part of Canon’s professional L-series lenses, it’s not exactly cheap, although it’s the cheapest L prime lens available.
-If you don’t have the budget, there are a number of less expensive dedicated macro lenses available.
+As it’s part of Canon’s professional L-series lenses, it’s not exactly cheap.
+But it’s the cheapest L prime lens available.
+Several less expensive dedicated macro lenses are available if you don’t have the budget.

 Who Is the Canon EF 100mm f/2.8L IS USM Macro For?

-The Canon EF 100mm f/2.8L IS USM Macro is ideal for a number of different uses.
-It’s great for professionals who need macro capabilities often enough to justify buying a dedicated macro lens.
+The Canon EF 100mm f/2.8L IS USM macro is ideal for many uses.
+It’s great for professionals who often need macro capabilities to justify buying a dedicated macro lens.